grnhse/greenhouse-tools-php/README.md

 $jobApiService->getOffice($officeId);
 ```

-The only additional parameters used in any case are for the "content" and "questions" parameters in the Jobs endpoint.
+The only additional parameters for the Jobs endpoint are for the "content" and "questions" parameters.
 These are managed with boolean arguments that default to `false` in the `getJobs` and `getJob` methods.
 To get all jobs with their content included, you'd call:

 ```
 $jobApiService->getJobs(true);